 "Recommended for" is a term that you will often find on adhesive packaging and instructions.
 It refers to what the product is specifically designed to be used for as far as material, substrate, and environment.
 In some cases, this will be followed by the term “but can be used for,” which refers to situations where the product can work but might not be as effective as other solutions.
 It's best to use an adhesive specifically designed for your type of application.

 Volatile organic compounds (VOCs) are toxic materials that are sometimes off-gassed from certain chemical flooring adhesives.
-These particles can be harmful to the indoor air quality of a space and can exacerbate asthma and other respiratory problems.
-Many types of adhesives are available with differing levels of VOCs.
+These particles can be harmful to the indoor air quality of a space, and many types of adhesives are available with differing levels of VOCs.
 If this is an important consideration for you, compare similar products, and choose the one with the lowest VOC content.

 Some types of resilient flooring, including vinyl, cork, and linoleum tiles, are available with self-adhesive backing.
 That means that installation simply requires peeling off a protective paper layer to reveal adhesive already in place.
 The tile is then pressed into place without the requirement of any additional adhesive.

 Drying or Curing Time

 Consistency refers to how well the adhesive grips to the trowel or other application tools and how easy it is to spread it out across the substrate.
 Too thin, and the material will wash out, making it difficult to work with.
 Conversely, an overly thick adhesive can be very hard to spread.

 When deciding how much adhesive you will need for a flooring installation project, you should consider the size of the space and then add 10 percent to that for waste.
 Most adhesive packaging will clearly state how large an area it is estimated to be able to cover.